ArtNlk/Calculator/README.md

 # Calculator
-Uni project of building a calculator with function, variable and imaginary numbers support
+Uni project building a calculator with function, variable and imaginary numbers support

 ## Usage
 Launch with */i* and */o* parameters